versionpress/docs-site/README.md

 In production, Node.js server should not be exposed directly to the internet.
 Some kind of http server (e.g., [Nginx](http://nginx.org/)) should be placed in front of it.

+## Deployment
+Built application can be deployed "old fashion way" by uploading `dist`, `node_modules` folders to a server and running command `node server.js` from `dist` folder.
+Any other modern ways such as containerized run or cloud deploy can be used.

 ## Development environment tips

 - Please use an IDE / editor that supports `.editorconfig`.
 - Linting is part of the build process.
 For linting manually - run `npm run lint`.